-- 1. The Chair is responsible for the written annual evaluations of all Department faculty and the written annual assessment of progress toward promotion and/or tenure of eligible Department faculty.
+- 1. The Chair is responsible for completing the Annual Evaluation Summary Form and the written annual evaluation narrative for all Department faculty and the written annual assessment of progress toward promotion and/or tenure of eligible Department faculty.
 Evaluations are in accord with the annual Assignments of Responsibilities of the faculty. - 2.
-The Executive Committee is responsible for conducting peer evaluations in support of annual evaluations and the annual assessment of progress toward promotion and/or tenure of eligible Department faculty members. - 3.
-Department faculty provides each year the following material to support the evaluation process: - (a) an Evidence of Performance statement for the evaluation period; - (b) a complete up-to-date curriculum vitae including teaching activity; - (c) other materials in support of their performance, including pointers to course material. - 4.
-The Chair and the Executive Committee may, at their discretion, solicit written opinions from tenured Department Professors not on the Executive Committee concerning the performance and progress toward promotion and/or tenure of Assistant and Associate Professors and non-tenuretrack Department faculty. - 5.
-In-depth teaching evaluations include classroom visitation and a detailed consideration of course materials in addition to the usual annual evaluation of teaching performance. - (a) Untenured faculty have an in-depth teaching evaluation every year.
+The Executive Committee is responsible for conducting peer evaluations in support of annual evaluations and the annual assessment of progress toward promotion and/or tenure of eligible Department faculty members.
+For the evaluation of specialized faculty only, peer specialized faculty appointed by the Chair will join, as full members, the Executive Committee. - 3.
+Department faculty provides each year the following material to support the evaluation process: - (a) an Evidence of Performance statement for the evaluation period; - (b) a complete up-to-date curriculum vitae including teaching activity; - (c) other materials in support of their performance, including pointers to course material.